Designing for Success: The Importance of Structure in Organizational Growth

 - 3 min read

-The turn of a fiscal year often comes with organizational, talent, and performance reviews.
-Leadership teams revisit strategy, assess whether they have the capabilities to execute it, identify high‑potential leaders for succession plans, and promote high‑performing employees.
-In the middle of these conversations, it’s easy to become overly focused on individuals and overlook whether the underlying structure is actually fit for purpose.
+The turn of a fiscal year often brings organizational, talent, and performance reviews.
+Leadership teams revisit strategy, assess their capabilities, identify high-potential leaders for succession plans, and promote high-performing employees.
+In the midst of these discussions, it’s easy to focus too much on individuals and overlook whether the underlying structure is truly fit for purpose.

-From an organization design perspective, building an org chart around a person is rarely the best place to start.
-It can feel considerate and efficient—“they’re great, let’s build around them”—but it often leads to unclear roles, quiet inequity, and tension between teams that becomes increasingly difficult to unwind over time.
-What looks like a smart choice in January can become a structural constraint by December.
+From an organizational design perspective, building an org chart around a person is rarely the best starting point.
+It may seem considerate and efficient—“they’re great, let’s build around them”—but this often leads to unclear roles, quiet inequity, and tension between teams.
+These issues can become increasingly difficult to resolve over time.
+What seems like a smart choice in January can become a structural constraint by December.

-In most cases, design should be anchored in the work:
+In most cases, design should be anchored in the work itself.
+This includes:

-Once that is defined, the right people can be placed into clearly articulated roles with clear accountabilities, decision authority, and boundaries.
-This is the core of thoughtful org design: aligning structure, roles, and ways of working to the strategy, instead of letting individual preferences or personalities drive the blueprint.
-Outlined below are a few detailed exceptions to consider for deciding if and when your org chart should be person-specific.
+Once these elements are defined, the right people can be placed into clearly articulated roles with clear accountabilities, decision authority, and boundaries.
+This is the essence of thoughtful organizational design: aligning structure, roles, and ways of working to the strategy, rather than allowing individual preferences or personalities to dictate the blueprint.

 The Thoughtful Exceptions

-When a leader has been intentionally tagged for a bigger scope, designing a role that stretches them can be powerful—but only if it is grounded in:
+When a leader is intentionally tagged for a bigger scope, designing a role that stretches them can be powerful.
+However, this should be grounded in:

 A clear future role or portfolio they are growing into.